New Student Onboarding

 D2.12.
 Discuss the policy-making process, including the roles of ethics and evidence

 D2.13.
-Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes
+Propose strategies to identify relevant communities and individuals and coalitions and partnerships for influencing public health outcomes.

 D2.14.
 Advocate for political, social or economic policies and programs that will improve health in diverse populations